frederic-perez/AmE-dictionary/data/dictionary.md

 __mope__ _v_ :pencil2::two::hammer:
 __moppet__ _A lovable moppet._
 __mopping up__
+__moral compass__ _idiom_ That which serves or guides a person's knowledge, sense, or intuition of correct virtues, morals, or ethics.
 __moral__
 __morale__ _n_ :two::hammer:
 __morass__ _n_ :three::hammer: (morasses) _Morasses of salt._